BobNZ/PDF-Title-Imager/README.md

   \*For faster performance, and to reduce the list of PDF files reported, the PDF Title Imager assumes that a directory has already been processed if the last PDF has a title page JPG and there are at least as many JPGs as PDFs.
 However, in the case that a directory is full of unrelated JPGs and the last PDF is one of the only, or one of the few PDFs that has a JPG title page, the `-f` or `--force` parameter can be used to force processing of a directory.

-  In verbose mode, the directory and PDF counter are delibertly in reverse order so you can see the progress of the processing.

   ### Examples